-If one or more of the above measurements are not being met, the Partnership TL will inform the OSH Director and the Partnership TL and an action plan will be devised.
+If one or more of the above measurements are not being met, the Partnership Team Leader will inform the OSH Director and an action plan will be devised.

 III.
 PARTICIPATION CRITERIA

 The implementation of an effective safety and health program is essential in establishing a safe and healthy working environment.
 Designated and trained contractor personnel will be given the responsibility and authority to implement the program.
 An effective program includes management leadership and employee participation; the identification of hazards through worksite inspections; hazard prevention and control; and employee, supervisory and management training.